pwmcintyre/sdlc/slides.md

 ## Your First Job

-- You won't know everything (nobody does)
+(and every job after that)

+- Expect to be overwhelmed
 - Imposter syndrome is normal
-- Ask questions - it's expected
+- Ask questions
 - Find a mentor
-- Own your mistakes and learn
+- Own your mistakes

 ---

 ## Continuous Learning

-Technology changes constantly.

-**Ways to keep learning:**
 - Read other people's code
+- Read other languages
-- Build side projects
+- Side projects
-- Contribute to open source
-- Learn from production incidents
+- Read about incidents / hacks
-- Focus on fundamentals (algorithms, data structures, design patterns)
+- Learn fundamentals

 ---